Frequently Asked Questions

 - Net Use allocated to the Water User Group (WUG) in gallons, divided by a Population Estimate, divided by 365 days.
-Net Use is defined as the volume of water taken into the system or systems of a city, minus water sales to other water systems and large industrial facilities.
+Net Use is defined as the volume of water taken into the water system, minus water sales to other water systems and large industrial facilities.
 For specific information regarding the calculation of GPCD, please contact the Water Use Survey Team by telephone at (512) 463-7952.

-If a city is listed with a high GPCD, does that mean that they use too much water?
+If a utility is listed with a high GPCD, does that mean that they use too much water?

-- TWDB estimates are for total municipal water use, defined by the TWDB as water produced by utilities for use not only in homes, but also in most non-goods producing business establishments - retail, lodging, eating and drinking places, and various types of services: professional, legal, medical, financial, educational, in addition to government, and specialties such as regional air transportation centers and professional and college sports venues.
-All other things being equal, larger cities with a greater concentration of employment in such services and which provide such services to more than a local demand base will legitimately have a higher water use per permanent resident, without indicating that those residents are wasteful in their personal use of water.
-In contrast, areas with less commercial activity and institutional water users may have much lower figures.
+- TWDB estimates are for total municipal water use, defined by the TWDB as water produced by utilities for use not only in homes, but also in commercial and institiutional establishments.
+This includes retail, lodging, eating and drinking places, and various types of services: professional, legal, medical, financial, educational, in addition to government, and specialties such as regional air transportation centers and professional and college sports venues.
+Larger cities with a greater concentration of employment in such services and which provide such services to more than a local demand base will have a higher water use per permanent resident.
+This does not mean that those residents are wasteful in their personal use of water.

 Other factors that affect per capita use may include: